Marion County Aggregate (Mining) Sites

 What are the land use regulations for approving mineral and aggregate sites?

 Oregon Revised Statute 215.298 requires that sites must be included on an inventory list adopted as part of a county's comprehensive plan.
 This is done through a comprehensive plan amendment application.
-To be included on the inventory list, a site must be in compliance with Statewide Planning Goal 5 (Natural Resources, Scenic and Historic Areas and Open Spaces).
+To be included on the inventory list, a site must be in compliance with Statewide Planning Goal 5.
 This Goal includes criteria on quality, quantity, and location of the resource.
 Comprehensive Plan amendments must also meet county criteria outlined in the Marion County Code.

 In Marion County, most of the rural resource zones list mining and processing of aggregate as a conditional use.
-However, under current Oregon Administrative Rules if it is determined that there are no significant conflicts, a conditional use permit may not be required.
+However, under current regulations if it is determined there are no significant conflicts, a conditional use permit may not be required.
 This determination is done through the Post Acknowledgement Plan Amendment (PAPA).